-Close to the northern end of George St are the ferry jetties, train station and bus stops at Circular Quay, a convenient starting point for visits to Sydney Opera House, Royal Botanic Gardens Sydney, The Rocks and the Museum of Contemporary Art Australia.
+Close to the northern end of George Street are the ferry jetties, train station, and bus stops at Circular Quay, which is a convenient starting point for visits to Sydney Opera House, Royal Botanic Gardens, The Rocks, and the Museum of Contemporary Art Australia.

 On either side of Circular Quay, particularly on the way to the Opera House in the east and at the Overseas Passenger Terminal in the west, are a number of fine restaurants.